MicrosoftDocs/azure-monitor-docs/articles/advisor/advisor-reference-operational-excellence-recommendations.md

 ### Apply resource delete lock

-Lock your MySQL Flexible Server to protect from accidental user deletions and modifications
+Lock your MySQL Flexible Server to protect from accidental user deletions and modifications.

 Learn more about [Azure Database for MySQL flexible server - MySqlFlexibleServerResourceLockbe19e (Apply resource delete lock)](/azure/azure-resource-manager/management/lock-resources).

 ### Add firewall rules for MySQL Flexible Server

-Add firewall rules to protect your server from unauthorized access
+Add firewall rules to protect your server from unauthorized access.

 Learn more about [Azure Database for MySQL flexible server - MySqlFlexibleServerNoFirewallRule6e523 (Add firewall rules for MySQL Flexible Server)](/azure/mysql/flexible-server/how-to-manage-firewall-portal).

 ### Injecting a cache into a virtual network (VNet) imposes complex requirements on your network configuration, which is a common source of incidents affecting customer applications

 Injecting a cache into a virtual network (VNet) imposes complex requirements on your network configuration.
 It's difficult to configure the network accurately and avoid affecting cache functionality.
-It's easy to break the cache accidentally while making configuration changes for other network resources, which is a common source of incidents affecting customer applications
+It's easy to break the cache accidentally while making configuration changes for other network resources, which is a common source of incidents affecting customer applications.

 Learn more about [Redis Cache Server - PrivateLink (Injecting a cache into a virtual network (VNet) imposes complex requirements on your network configuration.
 This is a common source of incidents affecting customer applications)](https://aka.ms/VnetToPrivateLink).